Who might be impacted?

 Solar generating businesses in NSW and SA

-Small businessesthat are on a two-way solar tariff with their network may be quoted a time-varying solar tariff when they sign up to a plan with us and will be quoted with the applicable solar pricing at that time.
+Small businesses that are on a two-way solar tariff with their network may be quoted a time-varying solar tariff when they sign up to a plan with us and will be quoted with the applicable solar pricing at that time.

 Existing Momentum solar customers will be notified in advance if anything is going to change about their solar feed-in tariff.